Tom H Anderson

 PHP Experience

-In 2011 I created Enhantsy which was a Javascript injection engine for Etsy.
+In 2011 Tom created Enhantsy which was a Javascript injection engine for Etsy.
 The application rewrote Etsy web pages as you downloaded them to add enhancements such as one-click add to cart.
 This application pre-dated Apigility and was an excellent example of an API centric application.

 Database Experience